Find Affordable College Courses

 $8,676 Average Tuition & Fees

-Our 2023 rankings named SUNY Cobleskill the best value school in New York for horticulture students.
-Located in the distant town of Cobleskill, SUNY Cobleskill is a public college with a small student population.
+Our analysis found SUNY Cobleskill to be the best value school for horticulture students who want to pursue a degree in New York.
+Located in the town of Cobleskill, SUNY Cobleskill is a public college with a small student population.

-SUNY Cobleskill undergraduate students pay an average of $8,676 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at SUNY Cobleskill are $8,676 a year.
 On average, horticulture graduates from SUNY Cobleskill take out $24,500 in student loans while working on their degree.

 #2